pranjaldoshi96/rag-examples/README.md

 ## qna-rag

-A RAG  pipeline that ingest the content give the URL and answer question related to document using FAISS as document store and llama3 70b as model.
+A RAG  pipeline that ingest the document from a provided URL and answer question related to document using FAISS as document vectorstore and llama3 70b as llm model.

 You can refer to [qna_rag](./qna_rag/README.md) to ingest the URL and interact with it.